gandrea51/Python-LMS/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is open source and available Creative Commons license - NC, SA.

 ##